 Medications can help to reduce drug or alcohol cravings and urges to use.
 They can address withdrawal symptoms from drugs or alcohol.
 However, they're not enough to maintain long-term abstinence and sobriety.

 It's possible that you are someone who would benefit greatly from medical detox.
 As you have gone over this information, you can see where an anti-alcohol drug, or an anti-craving drug could assist you.
-It's important for you to get all of your questions answered, and here at The Evergreen at Northpoint, we want to help.
+It's important for you to get all of your questions answered, and here at Northpoint Evergreen Bellevue, we want to help.

 Regardless of what your addiction is, you need to know that you're not in this alone.
 There are so many different ways that you can get assistance.
 You could be a great candidate for opioid replacement therapy, or medical detox.
 Or, you could be someone who would benefit from a more holistic addiction treatment approach.
 No matter what, you need a professional to assess you and recommend treatment.